scalacenter/platform/src/site/proposal-submission.md

     the second highest-ranked project is incubated instead.
 8. Modules are withdrawn from the Platform when they fall unmaintained.

-## Benefits of becoming a module

-Aside from better visibility in the community, library authors and maintainers benefit from an array of services provided by the Scala
-Center:

-1. Powerful build machines.
-An alternative to Travis, with more memory and CPU resources to ensure a fast development cycle.
-2. Organizational help:

-    *  Code of Conduct;
-    *  Process to elect committers;
-    *  Process to evolve the modules of the platform;
-    *  Ticket management, PR & core reviews policies;
-    *  Scala documentation website (public scaladoc);
-    *  Good-looking website template and infrastructure to write and update the docs;
-    *  Easy way to to showcase library's use via reproducible code snippets;
-        and,
-    *  CLA bots.
-3. Automatic release of modules.

-    *  Maintainers of module have private access to a server.
-    *  The server contains all the infrastructure to cron jobs, automate the release of their modules and release daily with a bot.
-    *  Private access to maintainers’ GPG keys is ensured.
-    *  A bot checks binary compatibility with MiMa.
-Advanced binary compatibility checks (added and removed methods) may come in the future.
-    *  Support for source compatibility might be provided in the future.

-The above services focus on improving the development experience and allowing contributors to focus on the remarkable parts of their task.

 ## What happens after?

 After getting the approval from the Committee and passing the incubation